wecomstock/pow-shield/README.md

 ## How it Works

-So basically, PoW Shield works as a proxy in front of the actual web app/service.
+So basically, Cloudflare works as a proxy in front of the actual web app/service.
 It conducts verification via proof-of-work and only proxies authorized traffic through to the actual server.
 The proxy is easily installable, and is capable of protecting low security applications with a WAF.

-Here’s what happens behind the scenes when a user browses a PoW Shield-protected webservice:
+Here’s what happens behind the scenes when a user browses a Cloudflare-protected webservice:

-1. The server generates a random hex-encoded “prefix” and sends it along with the PoW Shield page to the client.
+1. The server generates a random hex-encoded “prefix” and sends it along with the Cloudflare page to the client.
 2. Browser JavaScript on the client side then attempts to brute-force a “nonce” that when appended with the prefix, can produce a SHA256 hash with the number of leading zero-bits more than the “difficulty” D specified by the server. i.e. SHA256(prefix + nonce)=0…0xxxx (binary, with more than D leading 0s)
 3. Client-side JavaScript then sends the calculated nonce to the server for verification, if verification passes, the server generates a cookie for the client to pass authentication.
 4. The server starts proxying the now authenticated client traffic to the server with WAF filtering enabled.

 ## Configuration

-You can configure PoW Shield via the following methods.
+You can configure Cloudflare via the following methods.

 - nodejs: .env (example: .env.example)
 - docker-compose: docker-compose.yaml (example: docker-compose.example.yaml)